-- The Royal Academy was not the only venue but it was the biggest, most prestigious and part of the social calendar. - In 1877 the Grosvenor became the second exhibition for high society.
-It was 'avant garde' art. - Paintings were hung with space between them. - There were other exhibitions but mostly watercolour and there was a prejudice against watercolour
+- The Royal Academy was not the only venue but it was the biggest, most prestigious and part of the social calendar.
+However, by the 1870s it was dominated by portraits and populist paintings produced for profit so there was an opportunity for a new exhibition of 'avant garde' art. - In 1877 the Grosvenor became the second exhibition for high society. - The atmosphere was very different from the Royal Academy.
+Paintings were hung with space between them and the rooms were designed for discerning viewing rather than sales. - There were other exhibitions but mostly watercolour and there was a prejudice against watercolour